-It can be challenging to protect your joint getting into some cars, particularly following hip surgery.
-Talk to your occupational therapist if you have questions about car travel.
-Please practice these instructions before you come to the hospital.
+Talk to your physiotherapist if you have questions about car travel.
+Please practice these instructions before you come to the hospital:

 - Park away from the sidewalk or curb so you are not stepping down from the curb to the car.
-If you have a high truck or sport-utility vehicle, you may need to park near the curb so that you do not have to climb up to the seat. - · Move the seat as far back as possible. - · Recline the seat. - Place your high-density foam cushion on the seat.
-If it is a wedge cushion, position the thick end at the back of the seat. - Back up to the seat until you feel the seat on the back of your legs. - · Extend your operated leg. - Hold onto the back of the seat and the car to stabilize yourself. - · Lower yourself to the seat. - Slide back and lift your legs into the car.
-(If you have had hip surgery, do not bend more than 90 degrees). - A piece of plastic or a large garbage bag over the cushion may help you to slide in more easily. - You can also try a device called a "Handybar" that can assist you to get in and out of a regular car.
+If you have a high truck or sport-utility vehicle, you may need to park near the curb so that you do not have to climb up to the seat. - Move the seat as far back as possible - o Back up to the seat until you feel the back of the seat on your legs - Extend your operated leg - o Hold onto the back of the seat and the car to stabilize yourself - Lower yourself to the seat - o Slide back and lift your legs into the car - o A piece of plastic or a large garbage bag over the seat may help you to slide in more easily - You can also try a device called a "Handybar" that can assist you to get in and out of a regular car.
 This can be purchased at medical supply stores.

-6.11 Returning to work
+6.10 Returning to work

 Allow yourself time to recover from surgery and focus on your rehabilitation before returning to work.
 Some people return to some form of work quickly after surgery but others need a longer time to heal and recover.
 This depends on factors such as health status and the type of work you do.
-Talk to a health care professional, such as an occupational therapist, about what is right for you.
+Talk to a health care professional about what is right for you.